Skip to Main

 Research Opportunities

-All fields of radiology research are available options for clinician-scientists and are led by expert clinicians and basic scientists in the field including:
+All fields of radiology research are available options for Clinician-Scientist Track residents.
+The UT Southwestern faculty is home to expert clinicians and basic scientists across all disciplines of radiology research, which includes:

 Alongside these options, the Department of Radiology is also closely associated with the Advanced Imaging Research Center (AIRC).
 The AIRC is focused on metabolic and molecular imaging, providing an extensive list of research equipment in all imaging modalities and more than 60,000 square feet of laboratory space.